dsba-z/workshops/README.md

 ## Project

 **Deadline**: December 12th, 23:59\
 **Submission format**.
-Jupyter Notebook, submit a link to the notebook file and the dataset file via this Google form: https://forms.gle/HmPppnnCpmCx9nZN8 \
+Jupyter Notebook + Data file.
+Submit the notebook file and the dataset example via this Google form: https://forms.gle/cvG8tLn2ugjMMAPj8

+If your data is larger than 10 MB, please use a subset of data under 10 MB and submit the subset into the form.

 **Dataset selection**.
 After you choose a dataset for the project, submit it to this form: https://forms.gle/hQx7fpaneXKgRAJt9

 When selecting a dataset, check this table with the form responses to make sure nobody else has picked it.  \